anurag-code/Split-Apply-Combine-Data-Mining-in-Python/README.md

-# Split-Apply-Combine Strategy for Data Mining
+# Split-Apply-Combine Strategy for Data Mining in Python

 [Link to the article](https://medium.com/analytics-vidhya/split-apply-combine-strategy-for-data-mining-4fd6e2a0cc99)